-Details of treasury shares and PDRs convertible to common shares as of December 31, 2020 and 2019 are as follows:
+Details of treasury shares and PDRs convertible to common shares held by the Parent Company as at March 31, 2021 and December 31, 2020 are as follows:

+PDRs

-Treasury PDRs Convertible
+Treasury Convertible to

-Shares to Common Shares Total Amount
+Shares C ommon Shares Total Amount

 Balance at beginning and

 end of year 21,322,561 27,828,645 49,151,206 ₽1,638,719

-PDRs convertible to common shares represent ABS-CBN Holdings PDRs held by the Company which are convertible into ABS-CBN shares.
+PDRs convertible to common shares represents ABS-CBN Holdings PDRs held by the Parent Company, which are convertible into ABS-CBN shares.
 Each PDR grants the holders, upon payment of the exercise price and subject to certain other conditions, the delivery of one ABS-CBN share or the sale of and delivery of the proceeds of such sale of one ABS-CBN share.
 The ABS-CBN shares are still subject to ownership restrictions on shares of corporations engaged in mass media and ABS-CBN may reject the transfer of shares to persons other than Philippine nationals.
 The PDRs were listed in the PSE on October 7, 1999 and may be exercised at any time from said date.
 Any cash dividends or other cash distributions in respect of the underlying ABS-CBN shares shall be applied by ABS-CBN Holdings, issuer of PDRs, towards payment of operating expenses and any amounts remaining shall be distributed pro-rata among outstanding PDR holders.

-19. Related Party Transactions
+23. Related Party Transactions